Rajanshah1/csce5320-ice4-web-technologies/README.md

 ---

-## 📖 Reflection
-Through this assignment, I learned:
-- How to **embed SVGs** in HTML and style them with CSS.
-- Basics of **JavaScript integration** and event handling in webpages.
-- How to create **shapes with D3.js** and group/transform elements.
-- Positioning strategies (e.g., aligning the tree trunk with the ground, centering the flower between objects).
-- Sharing and testing interactive graphics in **CodePen**.
-- How to **deploy static web projects with GitHub Pages**.

----

 ## ✅ Deliverables Submitted
 - ✅ Screenshot of webpage with SVG + CSS (`screenshots/svg-css.png`)
 - ✅ Screenshot of JS alert box (`screenshots/js-alert.png`)